Asian markets sluggish as Chinese New Year holiday looms

 US markets are also closed for Presidents' Day.

-Limp GPD growth in Japan rattled the post-election high of Prime Minister Sanae Takaichi following her recent landslide win.
+Limp GDP growth in Japan rattled the post-election high of Prime Minister Sanae Takaichi following her recent landslide win.

 The world's fourth-biggest economy expanded just 0.1 per cent in the last three months of 2025.